 While sex isn’t the only cause for intimacy in a relationship, it undeniably plays a huge role in the process.
 Friendship, love, and sex are the three major factors of intimacy.
 As of 2018, STDs are actually on the rise, so this is definitely something to take seriously.

 But in this current age, sex (of any form) plays a huge role.
-Which is why at home STD test kits are very important.
+This is why at-home STD test kits are very important.
 They’ll help us to realize early on if we’ve been infected or not

 It is very imperative to educate ourselves as well as our loved ones on the necessary precautions to take if we find ourselves in a sexual relationship.